SRay-2020/MP2---Language-Memory-Game/README.md

 The HTML code was passed through W3C HTML Validator and FreeFormatter.com to ensure final version contained no errors.

-The JavaScript was tested using debugging tests by the author throughout the development.
+The JavaScript was tested using JSHint to ensure no errors included in final version.

 #### **Dev tests -**